GeorgeWang26/cs246/lecture_cc.md

 Window with scrollbar is a kind of window and has a ptr to the underlying plain window

-Window withe scrollbar & menu **is** a window, has a ptr to a window with scrollar, which has a ptr to window
+Window with scrollbar & menu **is** a window, has a ptr to a window with scrollar, which has a ptr to window

 All inherit from Abstract Window, so window methods can be used polymorphically on all of them

-Eg:
 <img src="img/lec18-2.png">

 ``` c++